 After checking out possibilities for my son during middle school, visiting Loyola High School during their open house, and meeting students and staff, I began to see an inkling of what the crazy dentist saw in LHS.
-Once we made the difficult decision of turning down a scholarship from another high school in order for Steven to attend Loyola, the mystery began to dissipate and the dentist didn’t seem quite so mental anymore.
+Once we made the difficult decision of turning down a scholarship from another high school in order for Steven to attend Loyola, the mystery began to dissipate.
+The nutty dentist didn’t seem quite so mental anymore.
 In hindsight, we had gone with our gut, and the decision to turn down that scholarship was one of the best we had ever made.
-Each one of the friends that Steven made at Loyola was more charming and impressive than the next; they were, and still are, truly outstanding young gentlemen.
+Each one of the friends that Steven made at Loyola was more charming and impressive than the next.
+They were, and still are, truly outstanding young gentlemen.

 Currently under the leadership of President Fr.
 Greg Goethals, Loyola isn’t just focused on education, although the academics here are top-notch.
 99% of graduates go directly to higher education (96% of them to 4-year colleges) and has many notable alumni.
 On this campus, there is an atmosphere that I cannot describe.
 It combines friendship, loyalty, acceptance, compassion, and so many other characteristics that seem to exude from somewhere.
 It permeate the students, faculty, staff and even those who visit.
 (I’m sounding like that nutty dentist now, aren’t I?)

 “The Grad at Grad” embodies six characteristics which each student should possess at graduation.
 There is a brotherhood which forms between the students, but it goes much further, and doesn’t stop with the boys.
 It reaches into their families and friends–it spills over into the schools, shelters and throughout the community where the boys volunteer.
 And they really volunteer.
 Take a look at this short clip on NBC Nightly News which will give you a glimpse into a part of their volunteer program.